 Sleep Apnea Treatments in Huntersville, NC

 Dr. Merrill offers effective alternatives to sleep apnea relief.

-Dr. John Merrill, expert dentist in Huntersville, wants to help you discover if you suffer from sleep apnea and how EASY it is to control!
-Get to know your dentists in Huntersville.
+Discover if you suffer from sleep apnea and how EASY it is to control!

+Dr. Merrill recently completed training with the doctors of the Carolinas HealthCare System in using new CPAP alternatives such as oral sleep appliances to treat sleep apnea effectively.
 A special sonar machine called a pharyngometer is used to measure the oropharyngeal airway.
-It is measured with and without your custom-designed oral appliance to help Dr. Merrill customize the device to correctly and comfortably open your airway.
+It is measured with and without your custom-designed oral appliance to help customize the device to correctly and comfortably open your airway.

 Sleep Apnea is linked to sudden cardiac death, which is responsible for